DTerrell77/Antibiotic-Resistance/README.md

 <a name="tools"></a>
 Tools Used:
 ---------------
-* R programming
+* R programming language
+* R Studio
 * Shiny R
 * Carrd.co

 <a name="start"></a>
 Getting Started:
 ---------------
-In order to clone this repository and start analyzing the data within these files, then you must install these packages first:
+In order to clone this repository and start analyzing the data in RStudio, then you must install these packages first:

 * install.packages("shiny")
 * install.packages("shinydashboard")